tbm/homepage/pages/debian/kirkwood/qnap/ts-41x/deinstall.md

 <div class="right">
 <img src = "../images/r_qnap_ts419p.jpg" class="border" alt="QNAP TS-419P from the front" width="148" height="148" />
 </div>

-<h1>Restoring the original QNAP firmware or re-installing Debian</h1>

 If you want to restore the original QNAP firmware or re-install Debian on your TS-41x or TS-42x device for some reason, you can follow the